California Landlord Forms

 Landlords are not permitted to just show up at a tenant’s doorstep, expecting to enter the property.
 Tenants are entitled to what the California Landlord Tenant Laws describe as “quiet enjoyment.”
 When a landlord has the Notice of Entry on hand, the landlord is able to give proper minimum 24 hour notice of intent to enter the property to either inspect the property or to make repairs.
 The exception is if there is a major emergency, such as a busted pipe or electrical or fire hazard.

 Unfortunately, tenants do not always pay rent on time, but a landlord cannot just change the locks or move a tenant’s belongings out on the curb.
 Proper legal proceedings are required, including proper notices before legal action is taken.
 When a tenant fails to pay rent within the specified time period, the Notice of Past Due Rent reminds the tenant of their obligation to pay rent in a timely manner.
 The Notice to Pay Rent or Quit obligates the tenant to immediately pay past due rent or to leave the premises or face eviction proceedings.
 The Termination of Tenancy gives tenants notice that the tenancy is terminated.
+A notice is also required if the tenant is turned over to a third party collector, however, the debt collector generally will provide that notice with their services.
+Debt collectors will also report the delinquency to the major credit bureaus forcing it to appear during their next tenant screening.
 These and other necessary California Landlord Forms gives you the essential forms that you should always have on hand and protects you from any potential legal charges of non-compliance with proper notices during a tenancy.

 Trusting the American Apartment Owners Association to provide all your California Landlord Forms not only saves you the excessive time involved in trying to get all the forms yourself; it can save you a great deal of money over the cost of having an attorney drawing up your California Landlord Forms.